 - How to use WooCommerce Product Table to list products in an instant order form, complete with AJAX-powered live keyword search.

 - WooCommerce Product Filters, which helps customers to search by selecting from ultra-fast filters.
 You can add the filters to your current store layout, or use it with the Product Table plugin.

 Basically, if you want to maximize your sales, you need to find the most efficient ways to connect shoppers with the products that they want to buy.

-Ready to learn more?
-Here's how to get started with a WooCommerce search plugin...
+Ready to learn how?
+Here's how to get started with the best WooCommerce search plugins...